Training for New Financial Aid Professionals

 The 2017–2018 Basic Training course is a comprehensive and self-paced online course that is written at an introductory level.
-It offers 37 lessons in the fundamentals of federal student aid program administration and provides more than 45 hours of instruction.
+It offers 37 lessons in the fundamentals of federal student aid program administration and provides more than 35 hours of instruction.

-To complement the Basic Training courses, The Intermediate Training course offers training in these specific areas of interest to more experienced financial aid administrators:
+To complement the Basic Training course, the 2017–2018 Intermediate Training course offers training in these specific areas of interest to more experienced financial aid administrators:

 - Beyond the Basics of Packaging: Awarding for Summer Sessions and Modules